sergiozygmunt/sergiozygmunt.com/demo/projects.md

 ## AmIOnVPN.com

-A PHP program that checks the current user’s public IP address and compares it to a list of known IP addresses/hostnames, then reports to the user which network they are connected to.
+A program that checks the current user’s public IP address and compares it to a list of known IP addresses/hostnames, then reports to the user which network they are connected to.
 It’s useful because it lets people know if they are indeed connected to VPN or not.
 [Documentation](https://s.psdsuc.com/ldtej){: .usa-external_link}.
 ![AmIOnVPN Screenshot](https://01110000011100110111001001100111.com/sergiozygmunt-ip-assets/siteimages/amionvpn-screenshot.png)

 ## Tock Time Tracking System (fork of open source project)